rendall/simple-comment/README.md

  <details>
   <summary><b>Done!</b></summary>

-- API works entirely as expected
+- Validation for server-side entries
-  - Each endpoint and each verb behaves properly
+- All API endpoint respond as expected
   - `Access-Control-Allow-Origin` responds to `.env` variables
 - Authentication and Identification works as expected
-- Authenticated users and admins can interact with Simple Comment entirely as expected
+- Authenticated users and admins can interact with Simple Comment as expected
 - Anonymous user can create topics
   - This is useful for pages that do not have topics yet
   - Restrictions apply: